SalesConnection/Caction-Support/docs/Filter_For_Job.md

        <img src="img/Job_Filter_by_date_range_step_2.png" alt="Job Filter by date range 2">
     </p>

  3. After that, it will show this Calendar.
 You can select which month you want to view for.
-For example, if you want to view the job in April 2024, you will need to click "May", and you will be able to select a month.
+For example, if you want to view the job in April 2024, click "May" and you will be able to select a month.

     <p align="center">
       <img src="img/Job_Filter_by_date_range_step_3.png" alt="Job Filter by date range 3">
     </p>

- 4. Select "April"
+ 4. Click on any month that you like to search.
+For example, click on "Apr".

     <p align="center">
       <img src="img/Job_Filter_by_date_range_step_4.png" alt="Job Filter by date range 4">
     </p>

- 5. Select the date.
+ 5. Select the date that you want to view.

     <p align="center">
       <img src="img/Job_Filter_by_date_range_step_5.png" alt="Job Filter by date range 5">